npredey/GeneticAncestryTool/README.md

     ~~~
     * PCA gives the output files `plink.eigenvec` and `plink.eigenval`.
 The `plink.eigenvec` file is run through a python
     script to add the population information of the individuals to the `plink.eigenvec` file.
-    * A new `*.eigenvec` file is generated and it includes the population information.
-This new file is then plotted in
+    * A new `*.eigenvec` file is generated and it includes the population information and iid's.
-    python to generate the final PCA Plot output.
+    * The R script `plotting.R` plots the final `.eigenvec` file and outputs it in the top level directory as `Rplots
+    .pdf`.

 * `util.py`
     * Utility script that holds common methods between the various scripts.
+* `pca.py`
+    * Contains method to get the population information and iid's from the static `.ped` file that we will add to the
+     `.eigenvec` file that is generated after running PCA in PLINK.
+    * Calls the R script that is used for plotting.

+## Other Files
+* `20130606_g1k.ped`
+    * The pedigree file that contains the Individual ID's (iid's) and the population information to aid in plotting
+    the final `.eigenvec` file.
+That is, we determine the population, if it exists, from this file and will color our
+     data based on that.
 # Input Data
 ## `*.bed`, `*.bim`, and `*.fam` Files
 * Place the genotype and HapMap data together in the same directory.
 Intermediary files will be created, so it is